 There are a few really good restaurants in the area!
 Here are a few favorites, as picked by travelers in my private Facebook group for first-time visitors:

-• Breakfast: Huey’s on the River (brunch), Henry’s, and Debi’s Diner.
-My personal favorites in the vicinity are Café M and Huey’s.
+• Breakfast: Cafe M, Huey’s on the River (brunch), Henry’s, or Debi’s Diner

-• Lunch: Olympia Café and Boar’s Head Grill & Tavern.
-My personal favorite in the vicinity is Little Duck Diner.
+• Lunch: Olympia Café or Boar’s Head Grill & Tavern

-• Dinner: Vic’s on the River and The Pirates’ House.
-My personal favorite in the vicinity is Treylor Park.
+• Dinner: Vic’s on the River or The Pirates’ House

 The owners, Ryan and Chloe, often post interesting videos on the museum’s FB page showing strange activities their video cameras captured during the night.